 If you need to restore a single table from a full MySQL backup, you may find yourself wondering “how do I do that?”.
 There are a few steps required, I outline them here for you to restore the contents of just one table back into the database from the mysqldump using Bash.

-postsuper command controls different types of queues in the Postfix mail system, like the deferred or hold queue.
+How to flush Postfix’ mail queue from the command line and delete all mail from the queue?
+Easy, use the Postfix postsuper command as explained in this post.
+The postsuper command controls different types of queues in the Postfix mail system, like the deferred or hold queue.
 This post shows you some Postfix queue operations […]

-ab is a small benchmark utility that comes with Apache.
+WordPress load testing with ApacheBench. ab is a small benchmark utility that comes with Apache.
 It’s a really simple HTTP load generating tool, ideal for a simple WordPress load & speed test.
 How fast does your WordPress site respond?
 How many HTTP requests per second can your server handle?
 These are questions on which ab […]

 Recursive scp without following symbolic links.
 TL;DR: when using recursive scp, symbolic links aren’t preserved and are copied as if they are normal directories.
 So you have to look for another solution to recursively transfer symlinks over ssh.
 Here is one: Tar over ssh!

 OpenSSL comes in handy when you need to generate random passwords, for example for system accounts and services.
 In this short post I’ll give you a quick example on how to generate random passwords with OpenSSL in Linux (Bash), Windows and PHP…